5stackgg/docs/servers/dedicated-servers.md

 ```

 After a Counter-Strike update, you will need to run `docker-compose run --rm update-server` to download and install the latest version of the game.

-## Using the Plugin

-Download the latest release of the 5Stack Game Server Plugin from the [Releases Page](https://github.com/5stackgg/game-server/releases).

-Next, follow the instructions for setting up [CounterStrikeSharp](https://docs.cssharp.dev/docs/guides/getting-started.html) to install the plugin on your dedicated server.